Developing Global Business Communication in Asia

 Introduction to the Global Business English Matters.
 Unit 1.
 Introduction to the Companies and Personnel of GlobeNet and CommunicAsian.
 Unit 2.
 Opportunity Knocks for CommunicAsian.
 Unit 3.
 Building a Business Response.
 Unit 4.
 Winning the bid.
 Unit 5.
 Building the team.
 Unit 6.
 Planning the Project: People, Process and Technology.
 Unit 7.
 Working on the project: the big ideas.
 Unit 8.
 Problems, problems, problems.
 Unit 9.
 Solution and Resolution.
 Unit 10.
 Declare Success: Project Product Launch and Leadership.
 Appendix 1.
 The dictionary, business words and expressions.
 Appendix 2.
 The audio transcripts.
 Appendix 3.
 Reading Lists.

 Jane Lockwood is currently Adjunct Associate Professor in the Department of English at Hong Kong Polytechnic University after working in educational management and academic teaching and research at the University of Education and City University of Hong Kong.
 She completed her doctorate studies at Hong Kong University where she investigated the impact of business communication on in-house courses in Hong Kong workplaces.
 She has published widely on business English in the workplace with specific reference to the business processing outsourcing industry (BPO) in Asia, and on how business English communication is being impacted by technology.
 Her primary interest is in turning theoretical findings into practical educational usage.
-She has co-published a coursebook Contact US with Cambridge University Press; developed the business performance language assessment scale (BUPLAS) framework for the BPO industry in Asia and developed business English curricula for a wide range of businesses and universities..
+She has co-published a coursebook, Contact US; developed the business performance language assessment scale (BUPLAS) framework for the BPO industry in Asia and developed business English curricula for a wide range of businesses and universities.